mrahmed17/One-Page-Or-Landing-Page-Design/README.md

 ## Description

-This one-page template features a clean and responsive design with sections suited for showcasing a portfolio, company information, services, and a contact form.
+This one-page template features a clean and responsive design with sections suited for showcasing a portfolio, company information, services, and contact form.
 Key sections include a responsive navbar, a 4-image carousel, an "About" section, a "Portfolio" grid, and areas for "Services", "Our Team", and "Contact Us" with a Google Maps integration for easy navigation.